 Hearing loss can lead to significant difficulties with understanding speech and language, academic performance, and emotional challenges.
-Early identification of hearing loss can reduce these effects.1 Hearing can be evaluated at any age.
+Early identification of hearing loss can reduce these effects.2 Hearing can be evaluated at any age.
 There are two main types of testing: objective and behavioral.

 Objective Hearing Tests

 - Otoacoustic emissions are sounds recorded from the ear.
 The tester puts a small probe in the ear and the child hears a series of sounds.
 The test equipment records the response from the ear without the child having to respond.
-An abnormal otoacoustic emissions test could indicate either a hearing loss or perhaps fluid in the ear (such as an ear infection).
+An abnormal otoacoustic emissions test indicates either a hearing loss or perhaps fluid in the ear (such as an ear infection).

 Behavioral Hearing Tests

-- Conventional audiometry is used for children 5 and older.
+- Conventional Audiometry is used for children 5 and older.
 The child is asked to raise his or her hand, push a button, or say “I hear it” when he or she hears a sound.

 Role of Audiologists

 Audiologists identify, diagnose, and provide treatment options for patients of any age with hearing loss.
 They work closely with physicians, when necessary, and are an important part of the management team.

 Do you think your child may have a hearing loss?
 Find an audiologist here.

 1 Centers for Disease Control and Prevention (CDC).
 Identifying infants with hearing loss – United States, 1999-2007.
 MMWR Morb Mortal Wkly Rep. 2010; 59(8): 220-223.